adobe/aem-forms-af-runtime/README.md

 # AEM Forms - Adaptive Forms

-AEM Forms now provide a mechanism to render Adaptive Form using React Components in Single Page Applications.
-It exposes headless APIs to fetch the form definition from AEM and render it using JavaScript libraries.
+Headless Adaptive Forms will allow a mechanism to deliver forms in a headless, channel-agnostic format and render them in a channel-optimal manner leveraging front end expertise in frameworks like React, Angular or native IOS, Android Apps.
+Right now there is full support provided for React apps through SDK, however the model can be used using any technology.
+It also exposes headless APIs to fetch the form definition from AEM and render it using JavaScript libraries

 # Usage